cammymcp/Ridged-Multifractal-Terrain/README.md

 Controls:

-WASD - Move Camera
+-WASD - Move Camera
-Arrows - Rotate Camera
+-Arrows - Rotate Camera
-Esc - Close application
+-Esc - Close application

 If you can't get the program running let me know and I can make some changes.
 Alternatively, you can find a video of it running here: https://www.youtube.com/watch?v=Ejc-A_pi4VA